DahaiSun/Mitochondrial_dispersal_statistics/README.md

-# Interactive Analysis of Mitochondrial Localization in Cells
+# Interactive Analysis of Mitochondrial Dispersal in Cells

 ## Background